BEEKEEPER EDUCATION 2026

-We will again be offering our popular introductory beekeeping course to get you started in this fascinating and worthwhile hobby.
+We’re excited to once again offer our popular beekeeping weekend bootcamp—designed to help you get started in this fascinating and rewarding endeavour.

 COURSE CONTENT